Texiwill/aac-lib/vsm/README.md

 	--repo path - specify path of repo saved to configuration file
-	--save - save settings to $HOME/.vsmrc, favorite always saved on Mark
+	--save - save settings to $HOME/.vsmrc, favorite always saved on Mark --timeout #secs - Number of seconds to wait for login timeout (D: 90)

 To Download the latest Perl SDK use
 	(to escape the wild cards used by the internal regex):